Maria.jpg

 “I hate small talk.
 I want to talk about atoms, death, aliens, sex, magic, intellect, THE MEANING OF LIFE, faraway galaxies, the lies you’ve told, your flaws, your favorite scents, your childhood, what keeps you up at night, your insecurity and fears.
 I like people with DEPTH, who speak emotion from a twisted mind.
 I don’t want to know “what’s up.” ~Author Unknown

-I LOVE to tell stories, I love to HEAR stories.
-We all have a story, we all have chapters and chapters filled with joy, anguish, sorrow, anger, fears, loss, LOVE… that’s the beauty of our lives.
+I love to tell stories, and I love to hear them.
+We all have a story of our own—chapters upon chapters filled with joy and anguish, sorrow and anger, fear and loss, and always, love.
+That is the beauty of our lives.

 Dad2.JPG

-October is my dad’s birthday month, he will be celebrating 82 glorious years on this earth in just a few days.
-His name is Wilfredo “Fero”, and he himself is a walking book with many chapters.
-Some of which have been painful and challenging.
+October is my dad’s birthday month.
+In just a few days, he will celebrate 82 glorious years on this earth.
+His name is Wilfredo “Fero,” and he himself is a walking book—one filled with many chapters, some of them deeply painful and challenging.

-My dad is also one of the best conversationalists, he is just so well read, he can talk about anything.
-He knows about politics, social justice issues, cattle raising, farming, theology, sports and so much more.
-I have always deeply admire his thirst for knowledge, to this day, he has never stopped learning.
+My dad is also one of the best conversationalists I know.
+He is so well-read that he can talk about almost anything: politics, social justice, cattle raising, farming, theology, sports, and so much more.
+I have always deeply admired his thirst for knowledge.
+Even now, he has never stopped learning.

 Dad3.JPG

-Sometimes the way back home shows up in the least expected ways.
-Love you, dad and happy birthday in advance! ❤
+Sometimes, the way back home shows up in the most unexpected ways.
+Love you, Dad—and happy birthday in advance. ❤

 New York, New York